vicctoriia/vicctoriia/README.md

   <h3> :woman_technologist: About Me </h3>

   - 🤔 &nbsp; Exploring new technologies and developing quick hacks.
-  - 🎓 &nbsp; Master student at PPGDE.
+  - 🎓 &nbsp; MSc in Economics.
   - 🌱 &nbsp; Learning more about Data Science & Machine Learning.

 </div>